Tanzu-Solutions-Engineering/pivotal-bank-demo/scripts_k8s/README.md

 ### Enabling ISTIO

-Command to run enabling Istio after Cluster on-boarding to TSM
+Command to run enabling Istioo on each Cluster after Cluster has been on-boarding to TSM

 ```shell script
 kubectl label namespace default istio-injection=enabled
 ```

-### Creating the Gateway
+### Creating the Gateway on the

 ```shell script
 kubectl apply -f yamls/tsm/gateway-acme-bank.yaml